kumbulanit/t-sql/tech company/untitled/Module 7 - Using DML to Modify Data/Lesson2_Modifying_and_Removing_Data.md

 DELETE e
 FROM EmployeeTemp e
 INNER JOIN Departments d ON e.d.DepartmentID = d.DepartmentID
-LEFT JOIN EmployeeProjects ep ON e.EmployeeID = ep.e.EmployeeID
+LEFT JOIN EmployeeProjects ep ON e.EmployeeID = ep.EmployeeID
-LEFT JOIN PerformanceReviews pr ON e.EmployeeID = pr.e.EmployeeID
+LEFT JOIN PerformanceReviews pr ON e.EmployeeID = pr.EmployeeID
 WHERE e.IsActive = 0  -- Must be inactive
   AND d.Budget < 100000  -- From low-budget departments
-  AND ep.e.EmployeeID IS NULL  -- Not assigned to any projects AND (pr.ReviewScore < 2.5 OR pr.ReviewScore IS NULL)  -- Poor or no performance review AND DATEDIFF(MONTH, e.HireDate, GETDATE()) < 6;  -- Recent hires (probationary)
+  AND ep.EmployeeID IS NULL  -- Not assigned to any projects AND (pr.ReviewScore < 2.5 OR pr.ReviewScore IS NULL)  -- Poor or no performance review AND DATEDIFF(MONTH, e.HireDate, GETDATE()) < 6;  -- Recent hires (probationary)